What is “Women,

 Peace and Security”?

-Investing in women’s political and economic empowerment has transformational effects for nations, communities, and families.
-Women’s advancement is a key component of the U.S. diplomatic and development operational approach.
-U.S. lawmakers recognized this by passing the Women, Peace, and Security Act of 2017.
+Even small investments in education and economic empowerment for women pays significant dividends for a country’s prosperity.
+This is a key reason why women’s advancement long has been a component of the U.S. diplomatic and development operational approach.
+U.S. lawmakers recognized this when they passed the Women, Peace, and Security Act of 2017, signed by President Donald Trump.
 The purpose of the law is as simple as it is challenging:

 “To ensure that the United States promotes the meaningful participation of women in mediation and negotiation processes seeking to prevent, mitigate, or resolve violent conflict.”